kachick/chawan/doc/config.md

 <tr>
 <td>substitute</td>
 <td>JavaScript function</td>
-<td>A JavaScript function cha will pass the input string to.
+<td>A JavaScript function Chawan will pass the input string to.
 If a new string is
 returned, it will be parsed instead of the old one.</td>
 </tr>